How Ask Fern works

 Ask Fern appears as a resizable side panel on your documentation site.
 Users can drag to resize it or use the expand/minimize button to control their viewing experience.

-- Mobile optimization – Expands to full screen when users start typing on mobile devices
+Expands to full screen on mobile when typing.

 The interface maintains your site’s design language while providing a familiar chat experience that feels native to your documentation.